AsperAdAstra/spoolman-skill/README.md

-# spoolctl
+# Spoolman — Agentic Skill + CLI

+This repo ships a **Claude Code Agentic Skill** (`SKILL.md`) for managing [Spoolman](https://github.com/Donkie/Spoolman) filament inventory, powered by a purpose-built CLI called **`spoolctl`**.

+- **The skill** (`SKILL.md`) is what Claude Code loads.
+It orchestrates command sequencing, confirmation gates, and LLM-facing workflows.
+- **The CLI** (`spoolctl`) is what does the work.
+It owns all data operations — reads, writes, validation, and SpoolmanDB lookups — and is the sole interface to the Spoolman REST API.

+Install the skill → Claude talks to Spoolman.
+The CLI must be present for the skill to function.

-`spoolctl` is a CLI for [Spoolman](https://github.com/Donkie/Spoolman) — the self-hosted 3D printer filament inventory service.
-Spoolman exposes a REST API but ships no official CLI; `spoolctl` fills that gap.
-It also integrates with [SpoolmanDB](https://donkie.github.io/SpoolmanDB/) — a community database of 6 000+ filament profiles — for validation and auto-fill when adding new filaments.
+`spoolctl` also integrates with [SpoolmanDB](https://donkie.github.io/SpoolmanDB/) — a community database of 6 000+ filament profiles — for validation and auto-fill when adding new filaments.

 Tested against **Spoolman 0.23.1**.